A while ago, I came across a very simple and inexpensive way of cleaning plush toys.

-Sweaters, blankets, and comfort foods all show up this time of year, but many people also break out slippers and nostalgic stuffed toys.
-Maybe it’s time for kids to have their stuffed animals take a bath.
+Sweaters, blankets, and comfort foods are ever-present each holiday season, but many people also break out, or are gifted, slippers and nostalgic stuffed toys.
+Maybe it’s time you wash your kid's favorite stuffed animal.
 A while ago, I came across a straightforward and inexpensive way of cleaning plush toys.

 Since I wear my Killer Rabbit slippers all the time, they tend to get a little dingy.
 Recently, I washed them using this method.
 However, I had also used it with great success on a much-loved hand-knit doll my grandmother had made for me when I was five years old.

 - The dirty toys